metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `consistency` (Number) Consistency sets the default consistency level.Values identical to gocql Consistency values. (defaults to LOCAL_QUORUM if not set).
+- `consistency` (Number) Consistency sets the default consistency level.
+Values identical to gocql Consistency values. (defaults to LOCAL_QUORUM if not set).
 - `serial_consistency` (Number) SerialConsistency sets the consistency for the serial prtion of queries.
-Values identical to gocql SerialConsistency values.(defaults to LOCAL_SERIAL if not set)
+Values identical to gocql SerialConsistency values. (defaults to LOCAL_SERIAL if not set)